 Characters' career arcs can be a problem for the simulation.
 "Wrestlers on tiny local shows may be working for free, or no more than a few dollars, whereas you've got guys making huge amounts of money on the big shows," He said.
 "Unlike real sports, where you'd have a huge gulf between the two, there's not really that sort of split in wrestling—guys can go from wrestling in bingo halls to being major players in a very short space of time.
 So that sort of scaling is a real issue and is something that has to involve a lot of workarounds and compromises to simulate in any way."

-As you might imagine, working on a single venture like this for two decades can be draining, so a few years ago Ryland decided to turn his hand to something slightly different.
-The World of Mixed Martial Arts series was born.
-It used the same skeleton as its wrestling counter-part, just modified for the ins and outs of professional mixed martial arts.
+As you might imagine, working on a single venture like this for two decades can be draining, so Ryland decided to turn his hand to something slightly different.
+The World of Mixed Martial Arts series used the same skeleton as its wrestling counter-part, just modified for the ins and outs of professional mixed martial arts.
 It favored more straight simulation, since the competitors succeed more on skill, and there's an added emphasis on what happens in each individual fight.

-Working on this new series, the fifth of which is set for release early next year, allowed Adam to stretch muscles he hadn't worked on as much previously.
+Working on this new series allowed Adam to stretch muscles he hadn't worked on as much previously.
 That in turn improved his games as a whole.
 "I definitely think that one of the reasons that the TEW series has taken a big leap forward is precisely because WMMA came along and shook things up for me," He says.
 "Doing the WMMA fight engine is actually one of my favorite things, as it's a much more pure simulation task than TEW, and that's where my personal preference lies."

 Despite having two successful, ongoing series under his belt that have conquered their own niches and a career that's lasted longer than most studios, Adam doesn't have a lot to say about how he's managed to remain an indie developer for so long.
 He's largely kept busy by the demands of Grey Dog and their audience, unaffected by wider trends in the videogame industry.